denten-books/plain-text/main.md

 tone, which, when transmitted by electrical current, would initiate the rotation of a similar drum in the receiving apparatus "at the pleasure of the distant operator," in Hughes's words.
-The length of time between the initial synchronization signal and the struck chord would correspond to a letter, which the machine would then print to tape using a letter wheel.
+The length of time between the initial synchronization signal and the struck chord corresponded to a letter, which the machine then printed to tape using a letter wheel.
 Hughes referred to the device as a "Compound Magnetic and Vibrating Printing Instrument [@noll_evolution_2007, 20-21; @hayles_print_2004, 145-147;
 @hughes_improvement_1856]," in a name that already hints at the fragility of the device.